aimms/documentation/webui/table-widget.rst

 * "Sticky" headers: the row and column headers are not subject to scrolling.
 * Deleting a row, a column or just a single cell in Excel is interpreted as setting all deleted values to 0 (or the empty string or the empty label).
 * You can add a row or column as long as you do not add elements which are not yet in any of the related domain sets (or range set in case of an element parameter).
-* Filters and sort changes are ignored during the upload: WebUI just looks in the row and column headers (for every cell) to see whether there is a change for that specific tuple.
+* Filters and sorting changes are ignored during the upload: WebUI just looks in the row and column headers (for every cell) to see whether there is a change for that specific tuple.
 * Totals which are being displayed in the WebUI table are not shown in the Excel sheet.
 This is because they are just written as a plain number (instead of a formula), making them not behave like a total when you change data in the Excel sheet anyway.
 In addition, these totals are (typically) not used as input data.
 * The existing 'upon change procedures' will be called when some data is changed during an upload from Excel.
 * After an upload, WebUI will report the number of data changes as an INFO message.
 This is a temporary way of feedback which is likely to be improved in the future.